ipclucas/JekyllTest/docs/getting-started/ios.md

 ### Turn off Bitcode support

-1. Go to your project's Build Settings and set **Enable Bitcode** to *false*.
-The easiest way to do this is to search for the setting using the bar in the top right.
+Go to your project's Build Settings and set **Enable Bitcode** to "No".
+The easiest way to find this setting is to search using the bar in the top right.

 <p align="center">
   <img src="https://www.infineadev.com/lucas/qpay/ios-4.png" style='border:1px solid #000000' />